History of Queens Park Rangers F.C.: Sexton's supremes

-Revival under Venables
+Revival under venables

-Tommy Docherty was appointed in 1979 but after little progress Terry Venables took over as manager in October 1980.
+Tommy Docherty was appointed in 1979, but after little progress, Terry Venables took over as manager in October 1980.
 In 1981, the club installed a 'plastic pitch'.
 The technology was premature and this unpopular measure was reversed in April 1988.
 The first game on plastic was against Luton Town who won the game 2–1 and later became the second side to install an artificial pitch.
 That same season QPR reached the FA Cup Final for the only time in the club's history, facing holders and London rivals Tottenham Hotspur.
 The first game ended 1–1 after extra time and so for the second year running the Final was to be decided by a replay.
 Tottenham won the replay 1–0 with the only goal coming from a Glenn Hoddle penalty in the 6th minute.
 There was disappointment in the league as they finished fifth in the Second Division after spending virtually all of the season in the top three until the final stages.

-The following season however, 1982–83 QPR went on to win the Second Division championship quite comfortably thus returning to English football's top division.
+The following season, however, 1982–83 QPR went on to win the Second Division championship quite comfortably, thus returning to English football's top division.
 The side included accomplished players such as Steve Wicks, Terry Fenwick, Simon Stainrod, Clive Allen and future manager John Gregory.
-After a respectable fifth-place finish, and UEFA Cup qualification, the following year, Venables departed to become manager of Spanish club Barcelona.
+After a respectable fifth-place finish, and UEFA Cup qualification the following year, Venables departed to become the manager of Spanish club Barcelona.